Jack Ferguson, Ed

 Harmonica Circle: 6:00 Andy Mather says “if you can breath you can enjoy the harmonica”.
 Bring one in C and join the fun (or one will be provided to you)

-Board Meetings are a Big Time: The PCFS board will meet on April.
-6th at 3:00 pm at Jack and Teresa Erickson’s.
-Topics will include this year’s elections and Tin Whistle concert.
+Board Meetings are a Big Time: The PCFS board will meet on June 8th at 3:00 pm at Jack and Maggie Ferguson’s.
+We’ll be talking about The Tin Whistle concert and lot’s of other fun stuff.
 We’d love to have your input!